GChristensen/enso-portable/readme.md

 #### What is Enso

-Enso is a keyboard-driven launcher that appears on top of whatever you're doing rather than in a window of its own.
+Enso is a keyboard-driven launcher.
+It floats over whatever you're doing as a transparent overlay, not in a bulky window of its own.
-Holding CapsLock brings up a small, unobtrusive command line at the top-left of the screen, and as you type it filters through a list of short, memorable commands - open notepad, google quark, define serendipity - showing the best matches below the input line, where the arrow keys let you move between them.
-Releasing Caps or pressing return runs the selected command, and the interface disappears.
-Commands are plain Python functions, so anyone who can write one can extend Enso.
+Tap CapsLock, and a small, unobtrusive command line appears at the top-left of the screen.
+As you type, it filters through a list of short, memorable commands, such as `open notepad`, `google quark`, or `define serendipity`.

-A handful of built-ins cover most of what you'd otherwise reach for the mouse to do, only faster. open launches applications, documents, and folders by name, and can be taught new names for the things you open often.
-The window commands - maximize, minimize, close, and friends - act on whatever window has focus, while go moves focus to another open window by a fragment of its title, no alt-tabbing required.
-Commands that take a selection, like calculate, work on whatever text is currently highlighted and can paste the result back in its place.
-Media commands (play, pause, next track, volume up) drive whatever player is running; google, wikipedia, youtube, and the rest turn the remainder of your typing into a search and open it in the browser; and the session commands - shut down, reboot, log off, suspend, hibernate - reach the operating system itself without a Start menu in sight.
+The best matches appear below the input line.
+You can use the arrow keys to move between them and press Return to run the selected command.
+The interface then disappears.

+A handful of built-in commands cover most of what you would otherwise use the mouse for, only faster.
+`open` launches applications, documents, and folders by name.
+You can also teach it new names for the things you open often.
+The window commands (`maximize`, `minimize`, `close`, and others) act on the window that has focus. `go` switches to another open window when you type part of its title.
+No Alt+Tab required.

+Some commands, like `calculate`, work on the currently highlighted text.
+They can paste the result back in its place.
+Media commands (`play`, `pause`, `next track`, `volume up`) control whatever player is running.
+Search commands (`google`, `wikipedia`, `youtube`, and others) search for the rest of what you type and open the results in your browser.
+Session commands (`shut down`, `reboot`, `log off`, `suspend`, `hibernate`) control the operating system directly.
+No Start menu ever needed.

+Commands are plain Python functions.
+Anyone who can write one can extend Enso.

 It looks like this:

 ![Enso quasimode calculating an expression](media/enso-calculate.gif)

 #### New features since Enso Community Edition